Who Enforces ADA Compliance?

 Watch Demo

-Contrary to public belief, however, the ADA isn’t enforced by a single agency.
-Instead, various parts of the law are enforced by different departments of the U.S. government.
+Contrary to public belief, a single agency doesn’t enforce the ADA.
+As we mentioned above, various parts of the ADA are enforced by different departments of the U.S. government.
 Here’s a basic overview:

-- Title II, which prohibits discrimination by public services, is generally enforced by the Department of Justice (DOJ) — but it can also be enforced by agencies such as the Department of Transportation and Department of Education.
+- Title II, which prohibits discrimination by public services, is generally enforced by the U.S. Department of Justice (DOJ) and the Access Board, but it can also be enforced by agencies such as the Department of Transportation, the Department of Health and Human Services, and the Department of Education.
+The agencies are responsible for ensuring public entities (including state and local governments) don’t discriminate against individuals with disabilities and that their physical and digital offerings are accessible.

 The Department of Justice Enforces ADA Web Accessibility

 In recent years, the number of ADA lawsuits citing alleged web accessibility issues has skyrocketed.
-These lawsuits are filed under Title II, which applies to government websites, and Title III, which applies to private businesses and other places of public accommodation.
+These lawsuits are filed under Title II of the ADA, which applies to government websites, and Title III, which applies to private businesses and other places of public accommodation.

 The DOJ has repeatedly reiterated its opinion that the law also applies to websites.
 Under the ADA, the DOJ can investigate private businesses for alleged web accessibility issues — and even file a lawsuit typically under specific scenarios: